 With, t representing the time and uijt the displacement of the rubber ith element contacting jth element on the road at time t. δt is the solid displacement of the pad at t. hi represents the pad geometry. zj is the height of the jth point of the road profile.

 Tij is the traction force.
-This force must be just greater than the global friction force opposing that movement.
+This force must be just greater than the global friction force opposing the movement.

 Rij is the surface reaction force.

 FRij is a local friction force.
-FRij=µloc Rij when the element is moving on that “pseudo smooth inclined plan” with angle αj and where µloc represents a local friction coefficient.
+FRij=µloc Rij when the element is moving on a “pseudo smooth inclined plan” with angle αj and where µloc represents a local friction coefficient.

-The projection of equation 1 of local contact coordinates onto global contact axes x and z coupled the condition of FRij=µloc Rij lead to:
+The projection of equation 1 local contact coordinates, onto global contact axes x and z, coupled with the condition that FRij=µloc Rij leads to:

 Tij t=Fijtsinαj+ µloc cosαjcosαj- µloc sinαj Equation 2